-- Is fatigue (e.g. tiredness, lack of motivation, withdrawn from social situations, insomnia) a problem in your life or the life of someone you know?
+- Is fatigue (e.g., tiredness, lack of motivation, withdrawal from social situations, insomnia) a problem in your life or the life of someone you know?

 - What specific ways do you manage your fatigue, or how do you help someone else manage their fatigue?

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 DeShawn on October 05, 2017:

 I also have mono, for over 3 years my levels for Epstein Barr Virus still elevated that causes fatigue/tiredness too.
 My moods tho, when they change, they arte drastic, one minute or more of depression then straight up to euphoric feeling, laughing to straight back down to depression or as I see it, if on manic high/happy I can go straight ACROSS to anger.
 I've been only been diagnosed with bipolar, not 1 or 2 but am asking Dr soon, major depressive disorder, anxiety & will be discussing mixed episodes w/Dr as well.
 Its pathetic & unreal how quick my moods swing.
 I love my days I get when I'm in the "middle", calm, relaxed, content, perfect.
 Not as often as I should or like

 Mark Choat (author) from Cedar Park, TX on December 03, 2016: